 Arduous learning is often not an option for the time-starved.
 We need help on-the-go.
 Honest coaching gives you responsive and objective support, even workplace-based if necessary.
 We work in-company or privately in central London venues, one-to-one or training in small groups.
 We deliver flexibly to your demands.

 Some say money is the bottom line.
 Others say human resources are the real bricks and mortar of any enterprise.
 But actually, communication is the lifeblood of any organisation.
 Communication is what matters.
 Studies have shown that eloquence is strongly correlated with success.

 Eloquence and power

-TRUE: Research reveals that leaders and executives score higher on lexical tests than their subordinates.
-Studies into supervisory and executive personnel in 39 companies by Johnson O’Connor found a link between lexical ability and status on the corporate hierarchy.
-He showed that presidents and VPs averaged 87%, managers 62%, foremen 41%, and floor bosses 32%.
-Similar research has shown the same correlation between lexis and salary levels!
+Research reveals that leaders and executives score higher on lexical tests than their subordinates.
+Studies into supervisory personnel in 39 companies by Johnson O’Connor found a link between lexical ability and status on the corporate hierarchy.
+He showed that presidents and VPs averaged 87%, managers 62%, foremen 41%, and floor bosses 32% in such tests.
+Similar research has shown the same correlation between lexis and salary.

 Empowerment and performance indicators

 Companies know this.
 An enlightened firm is one whose success is tightly aligned with its executives’ success, often measurable in their very KPIs.
 So communicative competence is a valuable resource, for any organisation.
 Communication is organisational lifeblood.

 Tony Corballis has designed and delivered bespoke training for organisations like Risk Advisory Group, the Mongolian Foreign Office, Balfour Beatty Capital and KL Communications, and a great many one-off seminars for other organisations.